Two indicators, little in common, same name: Market Price Support

 The drought that has struck farmers this summer has exposed the extreme vulnerability of conventional agricultural systems to environmental shocks.
 Across Europe, harvests have been severely affected by the summer drought, leading to a lack in particular of feed for livestock.

 The response by the EU Commission, governments and the conventional farm unions has been disappointingly ‘conventional’.
-First, the granting of emergency aid such as in Germany , which can provide a necessary stop gap, but does not fix the fundamental problem.… Read the rest
+First, the granting of emergency aid such as in Germany , which can provide a necessary stop gap, but does not fix the fundamental problem.
+Second, the situation has been used to suspend some of the only environmental measures on farms, namely by allowing farmers to grow crops on areas they are paid to reserve for nature and on land that is being left ‘fallow’ to recover.… Read the rest

 Wales charts course towards radically different farm policy